martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 to indicate the desired identifier and protocol to the server, which it can then use to select the most appropriate certificate.

-This specification allows multiple DNS-IDs, SRV-IDs, or URI-IDs in a certificate.
+This specification allows multiple DNS-IDs, IP-IDs, SRV-IDs, or URI-IDs in a certificate.
 As a result, an application service can use the same certificate for multiple hostnames, such as when a client does not support the TLS SNI extension, or for multiple protocols, such as SMTP and HTTP, on a